Jenni-Hawk/Advanced_Topic_Modeling/README.md

 - What are the pros / cons that emerge through the process?

 ## Methodology:
 This advanced topic modeling research project is an expansion of a classic NLP [project](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/NLP_Presentation.pdf) that was conducted last year.
-LSA with TF-IDF was intuitively the best performing of the traditional NLP models and will be in this research study as a starting point to compare more advanced modeling techniques.
+LSA with TF-IDF was intuitively the best performing of the traditional NLP models and will be included in this research as a starting comparison to more advanced modeling techniques.

 <ins>How will performance of each model be determined?</ins>
 - Each model will be scored based on how well humans interpret the coherence of the topics.